-Bluebell woods like these are a critically endangered habitat. the UK has almost half the whole world's population of them, but they are increasingly coming under threat.
-They grow best in woodlands like the one here in the Glen, but this sort of habitat is becoming rarer and rarer as it is lost to development.
-But another threat to the native bluebell though comes from its invasive cousin the Spanish bluebell (Hyacinthoides hispanica).
+Bluebell woods like these are a critically endangered habitat.
+The UK has almost half the world's population of them, but they are increasingly coming under threat.
+They grow best in woodlands, like the one here in the Glen, but this sort of habitat is becoming rarer as it is lost to development.
+Another threat to the native bluebell comes from its invasive cousin, the Spanish bluebell (Hyacinthoides hispanica).